pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 10+: success
 7-9: success at a cost ("here's three options.
 Pick two.")
-6-: failure, and the GM pulls a Hard Move.
+6-: failure, and the GM pulls a Move.

 # Basic moves